Gregorio Rosa Chávez

-Gregorio Rosa Chávez ([ɡɾeˈɣo.ɾjo ˈrosa ˈtʃaβes]; born 3 September 1942) is a Salvadoran Latin Catholic prelate who was an Auxiliary Bishop of San Salvador from 1982 to 2022.
-He was a close collaborator of the slain Archbishop Saint Óscar Romero.
+Gregorio Rosa Chávez ([ɡɾeˈɣo.ɾjo ˈrosa ˈtʃaβes]; born 3 September 1942) is a Salvadoran Catholic prelate who served as Auxiliary Bishop of San Salvador from 1982 to 2022.
+He was a close collaborator of St. Óscar Romero.

-Pope Francis made Rosa a cardinal on 28 June 2017 and he is the first cardinal from El Salvador.
-It is rare for the pope to name an auxiliary bishop as a cardinal as the bishop or archbishop of a diocese typically is afforded that distinction.
-In archdiocesan affairs the archbishop still has precedence; but Rosa ranks higher in the official structure.
-Besides his native Spanish, he can speak French and has some knowledge of both English and Portuguese.
+Pope Francis made Rosa a cardinal on 28 June 2017, the first cardinal from El Salvador and a rare instance for any auxiliary bishop; the ordinary of a diocese typically is afforded that distinction when it is granted.
+As such, in archdiocesan affairs the Archbishop of San Salvador had precedence but Rosa ranked higher in the larger Church structure.

 Life

 Gregorio Rosa Chávez was born on 3 September 1942 in Sociedad to farmers.
 His initial education was spent in Sociedad and later at Jocoro.
 He underwent both his theological and philosophical studies in San Salvador at San José de la Montaña (1957–61) before he studied communications (obtaining a licentiate) in Louvain at the college from 1973 to 1976.
 He continued his studies from 1966 to 1969 before serving as an episcopal aide for the diocese of San Miguel from 1970 to 1973.
 His education in communications began his lifelong interest in media communications as a tool of evangelization.
 He was ordained a priest at the San Miguel cathedral on 24 January 1970 and he was pastor of the El Rosario church in San Miguel from 1970 to 1973 while serving as the diocesan director of social communications from 1971 to 1973.
 Rosa served as the spiritual assessor for some religious movements from 1970 to 1973 and was rector of San José de la Montaña from 1977 to 1982.
 Under his close friend Óscar Romero from 1977 he headed the archdiocesan communication's office until 1982.
 From 1977 until 1982 he served as a theological professor and from 1979 to 1982 served as a member of the Board of Directors of the Organization of Latin American Seminaries.

-In 17 February 1982, Pope John Paul II appointed him titular bishop of Mulli and auxiliary bishop of San Salvador.
+On 17 February 1982, Pope John Paul II appointed him titular bishop of Mulli and auxiliary bishop of San Salvador.
 He received his episcopal consecration at the church of María Auxiliadora in San Salvador on 3 July from Archbishop Lajos Kada, apostolic nuncio to El Salvador.